Home » The DoJiggy Fundraising Blog » 501c3 Raffle Rules and Regulations (for US Orgs)

 Hosting an engaging raffle creates excitement that can be very lucrative for organizations.
 However, organizing a charity raffle isn’t always as simple as picking a prize and selling tickets.
 In the United States, 501c3 raffle rules and the varying charity raffle laws by state and locality demand careful attention.
 This guide will help organizations untangle the web of regulations, offer best practices, and optimize your nonprofit’s raffle fundraising success.

 Please note that DoJiggy cannot offer professional legal advice.
-This blog content is for informational purposes only, and organizations should check with their State Attorney General’s office and tax professional to verify their eligibility to run fundraising raffles.
+This blog content is for informational purposes only.
+Organizations should check with their State Attorney General’s office or tax professional to verify their eligibility to run fundraising raffles.

 Understanding 501c3 Raffle Rules